viam-labs/hand_raiser/README.md

 ## Testing

 To run tests, run `pip install -r tests/requirements.txt`.
 Then run `pytest`.
+When running the tests, it's recommended to keep the mouse on the popup playwright window as tests can be flaky otherwise.

+Tests are run using an actual Zoom meeting link that is provided in the `secrets.py` file.

 For more details on using Playwright, click [here](https://playwright.dev/python/docs/intro).

-Tests are run using an actual Zoom meeting link that is provided in the `secrets.py` file.

 ## Desirable Next Steps